irionr/room-hosting/room_hosting_guidelines.md

 ### IMPORTANT:

 Avoid reading the first slide: "this is... euh...
-Joan Jara, and she will be talking about... hmm...  the sustainability of PostgreSQL..."
+Simon Riggs, and he will be talking about... hmm...
+The Next 20 Years..."
 Everybody can read that first slide, so try to care a bit more and learn the name of the speaker, and something that resembles the title.
 Or at least that no one sees you reading.